 Using the Mean Annual Load Method (Stoertz, 2004) acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
-Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 2/11/1997 to 3/1/1999 for pre-construction and from 8/4/2005 - 12/31/2008 for post-construction.
-Pre and post-construction data with discharge measurements were very limited for this site (pre n=2 and post n=5).
+Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 2/11/1997 to 3/1/1999 for pre-construction and from 8/4/2005 - 12/31/2009 for postconstruction.
+Pre and post-construction data with discharge measurements were very limited for this site (pre n=2 and post n=7), post construction sampling events all were sampled during low to base flow.